-Acciona has established a Code of Conduct that establishes the basic principles and commitments that are to be complied with and respected in the exercise of activities by all managers and employees of the divisions, as well as by suppliers and third parties that have dealings with the Group's companies.
-A crime prevention model has been defined in which, on the basis of existing rules and procedures, risks are assessed and the processes and controls established to prevent or mitigate certain crimes are defined.
+A Crime Prevention Model has been defined, in which risks are assessed and the processes and controls established to prevent or mitigate certain crimes are defined.
 The crime prevention model established for Spain is being progressively implemented, adapted where appropriate to the requirements of local legislation, to the other countries in which the Group operates.
-ACCIONA S.A. holds the UNE 19601 Management system for criminal compliance certificate and the ISO 37001 Anti-bribery management systems certificate and it is planned to extend these certificates to the main areas of activity in the coming years.
+In 2020 Acciona Construción obtained the UNE 19601 and ISO 37001 criminal compliance management certificates.